 - Pangolin Associates: transparency and the carbon credit registry

-- Our offsetting options & recommendations
+- Offsetting & our recommendations

 - Buying carbon credits from us – what to expect